tuttelikz/tuttelikz/README.md

 ### Hi there 👋

-I'm San, a PhD candidate in BME at UNIST
+I'm San, a PhD candidate in Biomedical Engineering at UNIST
 :heart: [PyTorch](https://github.com/pytorch/pytorch)

 <!--